I build content engines that compound.

 What happened

 Content operations became systematized rather than manual.
-A one-person function now ships at the cadence of a larger team's.
+A newsletter that used to start from a blank page now comes back ~90% ready, on-brand and formatted, so my time goes to interviews and strategy instead of production.
+A one-person function ships at the cadence of a larger team's.

 III · bio